bokondog/Affirm8/GUIDE.md

 ---

-**This guide should give you everything you need to understand, modify, and extend the Kind Words application efficiently!** 🚀
+**This guide should give you everything you need to understand, modify, and extend the Affirm8 application efficiently!** 🚀